randymarsh77/hunky/SEEN_TRACKING.md

 ### Typical Workflow

-1. Start Git Stream in "New Changes Only" mode
+1. Start Hunky in "New Changes Only" mode
 2. Watch as an AI agent makes changes
 3. Hunks appear as they're created
 4. Once viewed, they disappear from the stream